spareslant/techBlog/content/posts/understanding-rust.md

 	- https://blog.thoughtram.io/lifetimes-in-rust/
 	- As with types, lifetime durations are inferred by the Rust compiler.
 	- The reference's lifetime that the function returns matches the smaller of the references' lifetimes that are passed in.
+  - it’s not just references and types like S that have lifetimes.
+Every type in Rust has a lifetime, including i32 and String.
+Most are simply 'static, meaning that values of those types can live for as long as you like; for example, a Vec<i32> is self-contained and needn’t be dropped before any particular variable goes out of scope.
+But a type like Vec<&'a i32> has a lifetime that must be enclosed by 'a: it must be dropped while its referents are still alive.